stettberger/ledger-funds/README.md

 ================================

-I organize my personal finance with [ledger-cli](https://www.ledger-cli.org/) which supports a myriads of basic features that can be used to build workflows for your financial needs.
+I organize my personal finance with [ledger-cli](https://www.ledger-cli.org/) which supports a myriad of basic features that can be used to build workflows for your financial needs.

 One particular useful feature is monthly budgeting.
 It helps you to